JulianGriffin11/Excel_Projects/Payday Perspectives/README.md

 - Used dynamic slicers to adjust for job type and regions.

 #### 💡 Insights
-- **Senior Data Engineer** roles in California offered the highest average salaries, exceeding $160,000/year.
+- In Canada through the sites searched, the median salary for Data Analysts (full-time) is just under $100,000/year.
-- Entry-level roles in smaller regions showed significant variation based on job type.
+- Machine Learning Enginner showed the highest median salary in Canada compared to the other Data roles.

 <br>